Angle Icon

 An AI scribe can transcribe patient encounters in real time, and slot that data right into your EHR.

-Designed to mirror the role of medical scribes, they add powerful extras like voice recognition, auto-formatting, and intelligent data entry.
+Designed to mirror the role of medical scribe services, they add powerful extras like voice recognition, auto-formatting, and intelligent data entry.

 “This is a total game changer.
 I have spent 12 years trying to streamline my process to document more efficiently and still have the majority of documentation left at the end of the day.
 Trialed Freed and I woke up the next day feeling like there is hope for the future for the first time in years.” – Dr. Cassie Whittier, Family Medicine Physician